waimea-cpy/demo-200dtd-assessment/Example-Design.md

 ### Database Structure

-Place a image here that shows the *final* design of your database: tables, fields and relationships.
+This is the final design of my database

 ### User Interface Design